 Here's the thing.
 Couples are planning their weddings on their phones.
 And we're not only talking about using their phones to browse photos on social media for inspiration.
-In fact, 83% of couples report using their phones plan their weddings and 57% of them use their phones to look you up and do their wedding pro research, according to The Knot Real Weddings Study 2017.
+In fact, 65% of couples report using their phones to look you up and do their wedding pro research, according to The Knot Real Weddings Study 2018.

 So what happens when they find you and discover your website?
 Is your website mobile-friendly and fast?
 And does it articulate your brand?
 Is it as personal and warm as possible?
 Here, five very important questions to ask yourself!

 1. Do you make it a top priority to have a well-designed website with a fast load time?

 If your site doesn't look fabulous on a phone (as in looks just as good if not better on a phone than a desktop), you are likely losing out on client inquiries and leads.
 In fact, 38% of people will stop engaging with your website if the layout or content is unattractive, according to a 2015 Adobe study.

 If you answered no: Consider an out-of-the-box website solution like SquareSpace or Wix.
 Templates on these sites are designed with the phone and speed in mind!